KeyboardInterrupt/proxmox-ubuntu-cloud-image-preperator/README.md

-# proxmox-cloud-image-generator
+# proxmox-ubuntu-cloud-image-preperator
-Configurable script that automates generation of ubuntu's cloud image templates for Proxmox.
+Configurable script that automates generation of ubuntu cloud image templates for Proxmox.

 # Usage: